-History Bones - Your part in the OI Story
+History Bones – your part of the OI story

 The Brittle Bone Society was the first registered OI charity anywhere in the world.
 We were instrumental in assisting our friends at OIF in the USA who were set up soon after us, and some years later we helped our colleagues at OIFE – the umbrella organisation that represents patient groups across Europe.

-We are excited to work with the University of Dundee to host and exhibit these materials in 2018 in Dundee at the Apex Hotel, the Dundee Library and elsewhere in the city (soon to be revealed).
-Later we hope to publish a unique and invaluable online resource for individuals and healthcare professionals alike - containing film, oral recordings, photos, testimonies and much more.
+We are excited to work with the University of Dundee to host and exhibit these materials in 2018 in Dundee at the Apex Hotel, and Dundee Central Library.
+Later we hope to publish a unique and invaluable online resource for individuals and healthcare professionals alike – containing film, oral recordings, photos, testimonies and much more.

-The History Bones archive is significant and holds an important catalogue of items that contain interesting and irreplaceable information and references that make up the story and history of the Brittle Bone Society Charity.
-The archive also documents the fascinating story of medical developments and treatment over the years that covers the condition of Osteogenesis Imperfecta (OI).
+The History Bones archive is significant and holds an important catalogue of items that contain interesting and irreplaceable information and references that make up the story and history of the Brittle Bone Society.
+The archive also documents the fascinating story of medical developments and treatment over the years that covers the condition of OI.

-The BBS 50th Celebration Exhibition will chart the dramatic changes in fundraising; improved outcomes for people with OI in terms of their overall independence; mobility; general attitudes towards disability - changes in language; changing landscape of charitable organisations; styles of marketing, communication methods before social media - and so much more!
+The exhibition will chart the dramatic changes in fundraising; improved outcomes for people with OI in terms of their overall independence; mobility; general attitudes towards disability – changes in language; changing landscape of charitable organisations; styles of marketing, communication methods before social media – and so much more!

 History Bones will document the story of whole families’ connections to the charity, about loyal membership and amazing supporters.
 We will also share information around medical advancements and breakthroughs achieved in research.